-Finally, you will change the three walls at the atrium to be curtain wall (full glass).
+Finally, you will change the three walls at the atrium to be curtain walls (full glass).
 This will let lots of light into the atrium and better identify the main entry of the building.

-- 26. Drag a window to select the three walls around the atrium. - 27.
-With the walls highlighted, select Curtain Wall: Curtain Wall 1 from the Type Selector drop-down.
+- 24. Drag a selection window (from left to right) to select the three walls around the atrium, or hold the Ctrl key on the keyboard and select them. - 25.
+With the walls selected, select Curtain Wall: Curtain Wall 1 from the Type Selector drop-down.

-Your atrium is now surrounded by curtain wall (Figure 3-2.10).
+Your atrium is now surrounded by curtain walls (Figure 3-2.10).
 In a later lesson we will add horizontal and vertical mullions to the curtain wall.

 You can see your progress nicely with a 3D view.
-Click the Default 3D View button.
+Click the 3D View button on the QAT.
 Notice that Revit shows the curtain wall as transparent because it knows the curtain wall is glass.
-The other walls are shaded on the exterior side to make the image read better.
-You will add mullions to the curtain wall in a later lesson.
+The other walls are shaded on the exterior side due to the brick pattern that is applied.

-28. Save your project as ex3-2.rvt.
+26. Save your project as ex3-2.rvt.